-You are eligible for the P/VP plan on the day your employment begins, provided you are a resident of Canada and you are a permanent full-time employee.
+You are eligible for the CAEAS-ECAB plan on the day your employment begins, provided you are a resident of Canada and you are a permanent full-time employee.

-Part-time employees are also eligible for the plan.
+Part-time employees and employees with a contract period of 12 months or longer are also eligible for the plan.